evaarliana/evaarliana/README.md

 # Hi, I'm Eva Arliana 👋

-Data Analyst Enthusiast with a background in Presales Engineering and Informatics Technology.
+Data Analyst Enthusiast with a background in Presales and Informatics Technology.

 Passionate about transforming data into actionable business insights through SQL, Python, Power BI, and data visualization.